dmd-program/dmd-100/topics/discursive_design.md

 ### Types of Potential Futures

-Because speculative design is concerned about the future, then it is helpful for us to consider something called the Theory of Change, which maps outcomes and causalities.
-The three laws of futures states that the future is not predetermined, the future cannot be predicted, and the future is a result
+Because speculative design is concerned about the future, it is helpful for us to consider something called the Theory of Change, which maps outcomes and causalities.
+The three laws of futures states that the future is not predetermined, the future cannot be predicted, and the future is a result of decisions that have consequences.

-Theory of change is therefore concerned with figuring out what choices need to be made in order to achieve a future outcome \[5\]
+Theory of change is therefore concerned with figuring out what choices can to be made in order to achieve a future outcome. \[5\]

+> Theory of change is a rigorous yet participatory process whereby groups and stakeholders in a planning process articulate their long-term goals and identify the conditions they believe have to unfold for those goals to be met.
+These conditions are modeled as desired outcomes, arranged graphically in a causal framework. \[6\]

-four classes of potential futures.
+The four classes of potential futures include probable, plausible, possible, and preferable.

 ![](/assets/pppp-cones-1200w@2x.png)